 Once you have the inside all cleaned out, be sure to take a swing through the car wash so the outside looks nice too.
 Another place the kids might want to help ;)

-We went to the Auto Care Center at Walmart to get out oil changed because it's so awesomely convenient to be able to take care of car maintenance while also getting some of the items you need for the trip -- they call it their #DropShopAndOil.
+We went to the Auto Care Center at Walmart to get out oil changed because it's so awesomely convenient to be able to take care of car maintenance while also getting some of the items you need for the trip.

-I also love that the Auto Care Center tops off my fluids, checks my tires (one was very low, vacuums the inside of the car and also checks the battery -- and overall car check-up brings piece of mind :) Be sure to tuck any items (like extra oil or wiper fluid) into your trunk organizer in case you need it on the road!
+Be sure to have them top off your fluids, checks the tires (one was very low), vacuum the inside of the car and also check the battery -- and overall car check-up brings piece of mind :) Then tuck any items (like extra oil or wiper fluid) into your trunk organizer in case you need them on the road!